devlooped/chromium/readme.md

 [![License](https://img.shields.io/github/license/devlooped/chromium.svg?color=blue)](https://github.com/devlooped/chromium/blob/main/license.txt)
 [![Build](https://github.com/devlooped/chromium/workflows/build/badge.svg?branch=main)](https://github.com/devlooped/chromium/actions)

-Chromium for .NET 6.
+Chromium for .NET 6+.

 This project allows running a portable embedded version of Chromium from either a .NET CLI tool or a regular .NET application without having to install it.

-This can be helpful for automating a browser as part of your regular app normal behavior, such as using [Microsoft.Playwright](https://playwright.dev/dotnet/).
+This can help automate a browser as part of your regular app normal behavior, such as using [Microsoft.Playwright](https://playwright.dev/dotnet/).

 ## Usage